Find Training for Your Next Career!

 Dental Hygienist Job & Salary Info

 Dental hygiene is a growing career path.
-The Bureau of Labor Statistics reports that employment is expected to advance 9 percent through 2031, which is slightly faster than the national average of all career paths.
+The Bureau of Labor Statistics reports that employment is expected to advance 7 percent through 2032, which is faster than the national average of all career paths.

 Dental hygienists graduating from dental hygiene programs are also increasing which will make this particular field highly competitive, with the most competition concentrated in full-time positions.
 Driving the employment growth for dental hygienists is the change in the healthcare.
 With more Americans having health insurance than ever before means more visits to the dentist, which, in turn, increases the number of hygienists dentists will be hiring.